 Try Solving Previous Year TNPSC Group 4 Question Papers

 In most instances, the questions asked in the previous years are repeated this year as well.
 So, even if you cannot find a source to take mock tests, you can try solving previous year question papers on your own.
 If you get answers correct, it will boost your confidence level to take the written test.
-If you find that you have difficulty in answering questions, you can judge that there should be some changes in your preparation pattern.
+If you find that you have difficulty answering questions, you can judge that there should be some changes in your preparation pattern.
 In turn, you can make the appropriate changes.

 Constant Revision Is Important

 As mentioned earlier, it is better to have a proper preparation time table in place.
 For instance, if you prepare a weekly plan, just make sure that you have two days in the week reserved for revision.
-Constant revision will help you remember things.
+The constant revision will help you remember things.
 Here, you can use the short notes you have taken to quicken the revision process.

 Try To Improve Swiftness In Solving Questions

 You will find that your speed in answering increases with regular practicing with the past question papers.
 So, make sure that you practice with previous years’ question papers by keeping a watch on the time you are taking to solve a section to judge your improvement.

 TNPSC Group 4 Previous Year Question Papers